FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/4-operation-and-maintenance.md

 them when necessary.
 Use the administrator credentials defined in the `.env` file for the installation of the Monitoring Service to directly access Grafana and export dashboards.
 For backing up and restoring the exported dashboards, you can then use the standard mechanisms of your file system.
-For details on exporting m
+For details on exporting monitoring dashboards, refer to the *Grafana documentation*.